wenqian66/2025Fall_projects/README.md

 # **Steal or Refrain: A Monte Carlo Simulation of Repeated Cooperation and Defection**
-This game is a background base on 变形 of the prisonnoer dillema case cacitation 3
+This game is based on a modified version of the Prisoner’s Dilemma (see citation [3]).

 **Team Member:**
 Wenqian Chen